Affordable Veterinary Care

 Hope Animal Sanctuary offers mobile spay/neuter services to cats and dogs owned by low- to moderate-income Philadelphia residents.
 No ferals.
 Advance registration is required.
 Clinic dates, locations, and prices are available on the Sanctuary’s website.

 Forgotten Cats of Delaware offers clinics in Claymont, DE and Willow Grove, PA.
 Clinic dates and prices are available on the website.

-PSPCA offers low-cost veterinary services including spay/neuter and vaccinations, as well as general care, by appointment only.
-(Please note this is a different service than the PCCC low-cost clinics held at PSPCA.)
-Call 215.426.7400 for clinic hours and more information.
+PSPCA offers low-cost veterinary services including spay/neuter and vaccinations, as well as general care.
+It is a walk-in clinic, serving the community on a first come, first served basis.
+Call 215.426.6300 for clinic hours and more information.

 Animal Welfare Association of New Jersey

 The AWA clinics are open to all members of the public, regardless of residence or income.
 Open to owned pets, friendly strays, and ferals any day of the week — no appointment needed for strays/ferals except on Saturdays.
 Contact AWA for more information and pricing for strays/ferals.